variegated-coffee/all-purpose-espresso-controller/README.md

 The current hardware revision is R0A.
 It hasn't been manufactured yet, and you shouldn't be the first one to do it.

+## Disclaimer

+Anything you do with this, you do at your own risk.
+This hardware hasn't even been manufactured by it's creator yet.
+Your machine uses both line voltage power, high pressured hot water, steam and other dangerous components.
+You *really* shouldn't be using this yet; in fact, you shouldn't even consider it.
+Risks include but are not limited to, damaging your machine, personal injury, property damage and summoning dead Cthulhu from his sleep at R'lyeh.

 ## Connectivity IO

 ### LCC/Display Connector